harshinip185/Bio-Imaging-Project/README.md

 ## Dataset

 This study utilized the Chest X-Ray Images (Pneumonia) dataset from Kaggle, comprising 5,863 X-ray images categorized into pneumonia and normal cases.
+The dataset can be accessed [here](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data).